Robbie-Bridgwater/Homework_week4/README.md

 **What this is:**
-*This is a random generator, the notations inside the file are everywhere and will make it incredibly apparent how everything works.*
+*This is a random password generator, the notations inside the index/style/js files are everywhere and should make it incredibly apparent how everything works.*

 ## Live URL